Fix WooCommerce Checkout Not Working (2026)

 A slow or malfunctioning checkout page reduces customer trust.
 Shoppers expect a seamless experience, and any disruption can make them question the reliability of the store.
 If checkout errors prevent them from making a payment, they might assume the website is unsafe or not functional.

 Frustrated customers often leave negative reviews, which can damage a brand’s reputation.
 They may report payment failures, leading to disputes and chargebacks.
-Fixing checkout issues quickly improves customer experience and retention.
+In our experience resolving WooCommerce checkout failures daily, fixing these issues quickly improves customer experience and retention.

 3. Checkout Session and Cart Integrity Issues